nigelkerr/parsepdf/README.md

 Try to learn nom, rust, and the PDF 2.0 spec by parsing PDFs.

+## 2018-01-27

+Today, describe-pdf can sort of show you the contents of simple PDFS.
+Had a bit of a go-around with the Stream with a /Length value of an indirect reference, and that problem is not fully solved.

+I read today that there is an upgrading-to-nom-4 document, so that might be in the immediate future here.

 ## 2018-01-07

 started describe-pdf, my intent being: use the library functions to parse then describe an input PDF, in the hopes of